Allied Health Programs

 - Prepare students for the American Registry of Radiologic Technologists examination.

-- Student Learning Outcome 2: Apply the principles of radiography and patient care to produce diagnostic radiographs.
+- Demonstrate clinical competence, by applying the principles of radiography, radiation protection, and patient care to produce diagnostic radiographs.

-- Student Learning Outcome 3: Communicate instructions to the patient clearly, effectively, and empathetically.
+- Demonstrate effective communication skills, by communicating with the patient clearly, effectively, and empathetically.

 |Total number of graduates within the last five years (2009 – 2013)||50|